 If you use this as one of your math warm-up activities, your students will quickly learn what to expect because it’s the same activities but with a different number.

-Use this as a warm-up activity if…you’re students need extra support with building number sense.
+Use this as a warm-up activity if…your students need extra support with building number sense.

 Mix It Up!

 When choosing activities that are right for your classroom, you can use the same warm-up activity for a period of time and then switch to another one later, OR you can mix it up every week!